An understanding of programming languages is increasingly important in the modern world

 Join us on

 The club, which is volunteer led currently meets weekly in the James O’Keeffe Institute in Newmarket, Co.
 Cork.
-The club is run by a team of six highly skilled volunteers who dedicate their time to facilitate the children’s learning of the coding language.
+The club is run by a team of four highly skilled volunteers who dedicate their time to facilitate the children’s learning of the coding language.

 Duhallow Coderdojo Club gives the children aged 8-13, an opportunity to learn basic programming and web development skills in a sociable, creative and student led environment.
 In addition to learning coding skills, children meet like-minded people and are exposed to the possibilities of technology.